Information for Mentees

 It is expected that the total time investment for mentees, who participate in all program events and activities and meet their mentor every month for 7 months, is less than 30 hours over the duration of the 9-month program.
 For more information please read the Statement of Expectations for Mentees.

-Got any questions - get in touch, contact us or come to an Info session.
+Got any questions - get in touch, contact us or come to an event.